 Without this to work towards (as it was in previous versions) I would have given up on using the program due to frustrations in the learning interface, but having something meaningful to work towards kept me going.

-Interesting philosophy of no use of your native language
+Interesting philosophy: Rosetta stone works with no use of your native language